Wetland: Soil

 Carbon is the major nutrient cycled within wetlands.
 Most nutrients, such as sulfur, phosphorus, carbon, and nitrogen are found within the soil of wetlands.
 Anaerobic and aerobic respiration in the soil influences the nutrient cycling of carbon, hydrogen, oxygen, and nitrogen, and the solubility of phosphorus thus contributing to the chemical variations in its water.
 Wetlands with low pH and saline conductivity may reflect the presence of acid sulfates and wetlands with average salinity levels can be heavily influenced by calcium or magnesium.
 Biogeochemical processes in wetlands are determined by soils with low redox potential.

-Biology
+Biodiversity

 The life forms of a wetland system includes its plants (flora) and animals (fauna) and microbes (bacteria, fungi).
 The most important factor is the wetland's duration of flooding.
 Other important factors include fertility and salinity of the water or soils.
 The chemistry of water flowing into wetlands depends on the source of water, the geological material that it flows through and the nutrients discharged from organic matter in the soils and plants at higher elevations.
 Plants and animals may vary within a wetland seasonally or in response to flood regimes.